Rules, Terms and Conditions of Service

 3.3.
 Any car changes mid-season will result in a full reset of points for that driver.

 3.4.
-The deadline for car model changes is by 2pm (GMT+2) on the Wednesday before a round’s HLQ session opens (Thursday).
-Failing this, the car change will only take effect from the following round, as the car a driver attends HLQ with, is the car he/she will drive on race-day.
+The deadline for car model changes is by 2pm (GMT+2) on the Sunday before race week.
+Failing this, the car change will only take effect from the following round.

 3.5.
 By entering a SIM RACE SOUTH AFRICA season, entrants are giving permission to SIM RACE SOUTH AFRICA to use their signed up names in website and social media articles, as well in live streams.